cassini1010/documentations/docs/git.md

 ## Git graphical interface

-When git is installed graphical visualisation tools like `gitk` and `git-gui` are also installed.
+When git is installed graphical visualization tools like `gitk` and `git-gui` are also installed.

 `gitk` is a graphical history viewer.
 Can be used as a powerful version of the `git log`